mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 layout: article
 ---

-Just as it's important for MailChimp content to have a consistent voice, it's also important to adhere to consistent rules of grammar and mechanics.
+One way we give MailChimp a consistent voice is by consistently following certain rules of grammar and mechanics.
 This section will lay out MailChimp's house style, which applies to all of our content unless otherwise noted in this guide.
+(This section covers a lot of ground, so feel free to use the search feature if you're looking for something in particular.)

 ## Basics

 **Write for all readers.** Some people will read every word you write.
-Others will just scan.
+Others will just skim.
 Help everyone read better by grouping related ideas together and using descriptive headers and subheaders.

 **Focus your message.** Create a hierarchy of information.
 Lead with the main point or the most important content, in sentences, paragraphs, sections, and pages.

 **Be concise.** Use short words and sentences.
 Avoid unnecessary modifiers.

-**Be specific.** Avoid vague language, and cut the fluff.
+**Be specific.** Avoid vague language.
+Cut the fluff.

 **Be consistent.** Adhere to the copy patterns and style points outlined in this guide.